Wind River Indian Reservation: Powwows

 The Wind River Country, the wide expansion of land on which the Wind River Reservation resides, provides opportunities for visitors to see and participate in important cultural experiences.

 Scheduled powwows are available to attend by the public.
 There are three larger celebrations throughout the year in Wind River Country, including the Eastern Shoshone Powwow in June, the Ethete Celebration in July, and the Northern Arapaho Powwow in September.
-Beginning on Friday nights, these ceremonies are an important aspect of Native American culture, that involve feasting, singing and dancing.
-Saturday and Sundays also have powwow festivities.
+These ceremonies are an important aspect of Native American culture, that involve feasting, singing and dancing.

 An important aspect of the powwow is showcasing the regalia of the dancers.
 Each piece is personally significant to the dancer, uniquely handmade, utilizing feathers, shells, bones, beadwork and sometimes family heirlooms.
 The dances performed are traditional dances, unique to the tribe they belong to, as is the music.
 The spectacle is described on the Wind River Country's tourism website, telling prospective visitors, "If you close your eyes for a second the music will sweep you away.
 Drumming and singing accompanies all dancing and the drumbeat is considered sacred, representing the heartbeat of the tribe.
 Each thumping note carries songs to the Great Spirit, along with the prayers of the people."
 The website also advertises the powwows as being free admission.